Food Safety

 The Sapporo Group Quality and Food Safety Philosophy

-In the Code of Corporate Conduct, the Sapporo Group identifies “prioritizing safety and the pursuit of product and service quality” as a key concern, and seeks to ensure that “prevention-type quality assurance” is a principle shared throughout the Group.
+In the Code of Corporate Business Conduct, the Sapporo Group identifies "pursuit of quality and priority of safety in products and services" as a key concern, and seeks to ensure that “prevention-type quality assurance” is a principle shared throughout the Group.
 In this way, we intend to become a corporation that is trusted by our customers.

 These initiatives entail continually improving quality and food safety assurance systems, as well as enhancing the human resources that enable the provision of safe products and services with high added-value.
 Through these activities, the Sapporo Group intends to provide its customers with satisfactory products and services.